fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

 This script will create a new commit with the docs and testing links updated, tag it, and revert the change in a second commit so that the links point back to the latest versions.

-These commits will need to be pushed to github.
+These commits and the tag will need to be pushed to github.

+If the release is a final release (i.e., it has no numbered label) and it is the highest numbered release, the tag should be cherry-picked onto the master branch.
+Instructions for this should be output after running the script.

 Finally, you will need to create a release on github.
 This can be done by navigating to the releases page, selecting new release